-It’s true – as we age, metabolism slows, and unfortunately, so does digestion, meaning food hangs around longer in your body, fermenting and causing bloating and gas.
-The slowing can also mean constipation, which brings its own menu of delights.
+It’s true – as we age, metabolism slows, and unfortunately, so does digestion, meaning food hangs around longer in your body, fermenting and causing menopause bloating and gas.
+The slowing can also mean estrogen constipation, which brings its own menu of delights.

 However, just because you’re older doesn’t mean you’re stuck with constipation, weight gain, and wind.
 Making sure you get enough fiber to keep your gut happy can go a long way towards dealing with tricky digestion.
 Fiber is what good gut bacteria thrive on, and a happy gut means better overall health.

 Oddly, though fiber is in a lot of foods, many of us just don’t get enough of the good stuff.
 So we chatted with Kristin Hirano, a Registered Dietitian Nutritionist, about why fiber matters and how to get more of it.

 There are two types of fiber, soluble and insoluble, and our bodies need both for optimal function.